rconradharris/rconradharris.github.com/_posts/2012-11-29-a-todo-list-workflow.markdown

-Probably the best way to describe this workflow is just to walk through some of the basic steps and, where appropriate, describe the few customizations I've done to `vim` to speed things up while also keeping-it-simple.
+Probably the best way to describe this workflow is just to walk through some of the basic steps and, where appropriate, describe the few customizations I've done to `vim` to speed things up.

 Pull Up The List